 I am broadly interested in the ecology and conservation of birds.
-I recently finished my Ph.D. in the UW Quantitative Ecology Lab.
+I completed my Ph.D. in the UW Quantitative Ecology Lab.
 My dissertation was titled Fire, Smoke, and Song: Exploring the impact of particle pollution on bird observations and acoustic activity.
-This work was a direct extension of my master’s thesis, completed at the UW – Madison Center for Sustainability & the Global Environment under the mentorship of Dr. Tracey Holloway.
+This work was a direct extension of my master’s thesis, completed at the UW–Madison Center for Sustainability & the Global Environment under the mentorship of Dr. Tracey Holloway.
 In my research, I use community science data and field measurements to study how urban air pollution and wildfire smoke impact birds and our observations of them.
-I have also contributed to international ornithological research: in 2018, I helped develop a seabird research program in French Polynesia and coordinated a multi-week field season abroad, and I am currently a member of a global working group dedicated to studying the impacts of COVID-19 lockdowns on wildlife.

 Current research activities:

 1) using data from eBird to model the impacts of wildfire smoke on bird observations